Skip to main content

 4. Partner Onboarding & Enablement: Partners are onboarded, trained, and provided with the necessary tools and resources, often through a dedicated partner portal.

-5. Co-Selling & Deal Registration: Partners engage in co-selling activities with the vendor, utilizing processes like deal registration to track opportunities.
+5. Co-Selling & Deal Registration: Partners engage in co-selling activities with the vendor, using processes like deal registration to track opportunities.

 6. Ongoing Support & Optimization: Both vendor and partners provide ongoing support to customers, continuously optimizing the SaaS offering and partnership.